FunnelKit

 • Add shipping info: Triggered when shipping details are entered

-• Add payment info: When a user adds the payment information during the checkout
+• Add payment info: When a user adds the payment information during checkout

 • Purchase: User successfully makes a purchase (usually denoted by when a user goes from checkout to the thank you page)

-These events form the foundation of GA4’s eCommerce and funnel reports.
+These events power GA4's eCommerce and funnel reports.

-Log in to your Google Analytics account by entering your Google Suite credentials.
+Log in to your Google Analytics account and open Admin.

 Go to the admin options from your Google Analytics dashboard

-On your Google Analytics account, create a new GA4 property from your Admin dashboard:
+Create a new GA4 property from your admin dashboard:

 Create property for woocommerce google analytics integration

-Enter the name of your Google Analytics 4 property and set the reporting zones along with the currency of your online store.
+Enter the name of your Google Analytics 4 property, set the reporting zones, and specify your online store's currency.

 Enter the property name and set reporting time zone and currency for woocommerce google analytics integration

-Next, select the information about your business including the industry and size of your business.
+Next, select the information about your business, including its industry and size.

 Describe your business details for woocommerce google analytics integration